MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 It is important to check for new driver and firmware updates on a regular basis, such as every three to six months.
 If you are using a Premier solution category SKU for your Azure Stack HCI hardware, the [Solution Builder Extension (SBE) package updates](/azure-stack/hci/update/solution-builder-extension) will be integrated with Azure Update Manager to provide a simplified update experience.
 If you are using validated nodes or an integrated system category, there could be a required to download and execute an OEM specific update package that contains the firmware and driver updates for your hardware.
 Contact your hardware OEM or solution integrator (SI) partner to determine how updates are supplied for your hardware.

+#### Workload Guest OS patching

 Arc VMs deployed on Azure Stack HCI can be enrolled with [Azure Update Manager][azure-update-management] (AUM) to provide a unified patch management experience, using the same mechanism used to update the Azure Stack HCI cluster physical nodes.
 Using AUM, create [Guest maintenance configurations](/azure/virtual-machines/maintenance-configurations#guest) to control settings such as "Reboot setting: _reboot if required_", and the Schedule (_dates / times and repeat options_) and either Dynamic (_subscription_) or static list of the Arc VMs for the scope.
 These settings control the configuration for when OS security patches will be installed inside your workload VM's Guest OS.

-Arc VMs deployed on Azure Stack HCI can be enrolled with [Azure Update Manager][azure-update-management] (AUM) to provide a unified patch management experience, using the same mechanism used to update the Azure Stack HCI cluster physical nodes.
-Using AUM, create [Guest maintenance configurations](/azure/virtual-machines/maintenance-configurations#guest) to control settings such as "Reboot setting: _reboot if required_", and the Schedule (_dates / times and repeat options_) and either Dynamic (_subscription_) or static list of the Arc VMs for the scope, these settings control the configuration for when OS security patches will be installed inside your workload VMs Guest OS.

 The following section provides an _example list of the high-level tasks or typical workflow_ used to deploy Azure Stack HCI, including prerequisites tasks and considerations.
 This workflow list is intended as an **example guide only**.
 It isn't an exhaustive list of all actions or steps required, as these can vary based on organizational, geographic or project-specific requirements.

-The following section provides an _example list of the high-level tasks or typical workflow_ used to deploy Azure Stack HCI, including prerequisites tasks and considerations.
-This workflow list is intended as an **example guide only**, it is not an exhaustive list of all actions or steps required, as these can vary based on organizational, geographic or project specific requirements.

 **Scenario: there is a project or use case requirement to deploy a hybrid cloud solution in an on-premises or edge location** to provide local compute for data processing capabilities, and a desire to use Azure consistent management and billing experiences.
 Additional details are outlined in the [Potential use cases](#potential-use-cases) section of this article.
 The remaining steps assume Azure Stack HCI has been selected as the infrastructure platform solution for the project.

+1. **Workload and use case requirements should be gathered from relevant stakeholders**, to enable the project to confirm that the features and capabilities of Azure Stack HCI meet the workload scale, performance and functionality requirements.
+This review process should include understanding the workload scale (_size_) and required features such as Arc VMs, Azure Kubernetes Service, Azure Virtual Desktop (AVD), or Arc-enabled Data Services or Arc-enabled Machine Learning (ML) service.
+The workload RTO and RPO (_reliability_) values and other non-functional requirements (_performance / load scalability_) should be documented as part of this requirements gathering step.<br><br>
 1. **Review the Azure Stack HCI Sizer output for the recommended hardware partner solution**.
 This output includes details of the recommended physical server hardware (_make and model_), number of physical nodes and the specifications for the CPU, Memory and Storage configuration of each physical node that will be required to deploy and run your workload(s).<br><br>
 1. **Use the [Azure Stack HCI Sizer Tool][azs-hci-sizer-tool] to create a new Project that will model the workload type and scale**, this will include the size and number of VMs and their storage requirements.
 These details are inputted together with choices for the System type, preferred CPU family and your Resiliency requirements for high availability and Storage fault tolerance, as explained in the earlier [Cluster design choices](#cluster-design-choices) section.<br><br>
 1. **Review the Azure Stack HCI Sizer output for the recommended hardware partner solution**, this will include details of the recommended physical server hardware (_make and model_), number of physical nodes and the specifications for the CPU, Memory and Storage configuration of each physical node, that will be required to deploy and run your workload(s).<br><br>